 F-1 VISA: This document is a multicolored stamp placed in your passport at a U.S. Consulate or Embassy.
 The visa is the "key" necessary for entering the U.S. It indicates your name, classification, the number of times you may enter the U.S. on this visa (in most cases, multiple entries - designated as M - are allowed), and the visa's expiration date.
 The expiration date on the visa reflects the last date that you are permitted to enter (or re-enter) the U.S. as an International Student.
 If the date has already passed, you will need to reapply for an F-1 student visa to be allowed back into the U.S.

-Status is the permission to be in the U.S. for a specific purpose for a period of time.
+Status: This is the permission to be in the U.S. for a specific purpose for a period of time.
 F-1 student status is dependent on students’ engaging in full-time study.
 At Fisher College, undergraduate students must be enrolled in 12 credits to engage in full-time study.
 Full-time study also takes into consideration attendance.
 Students with chronic attendance issues will be considered out of status.
-If you have any questions about your status, please reach out to one of the DSOs or reference the page on Maintaining Student Status.
+If you have any questions about your status, please reach out to one of the DSOs.

 - My passport has expired.
 What should I do?